 I am a voice actor and stand-up comedian in the LA Area.
-To this point, most of my work has been in the anime industry, appearing in such projects as Magi: The Kingdom of Magic, Jojo’s Bizarre Adventure, Netflix’s Seven Deadly Sins and Toonami’s One Punch Man, as well as video games like Shadowverse.
+To this point, most of my work has been in the anime industry, appearing in such projects as Magi: The Kingdom of Magic, Jojo’s Bizarre Adventure, Netflix’s Seven Deadly Sins and Toonami’s One Punch Man, as well as video games like Shadowverse and Warframe.
 I have also made a name for myself as a convention stand-up comedian, becoming a finalist in Anime Expo’s Late Comedy show in 2014, 2015, and earning 2nd place in 2017.
 I feel incredibly fortunate to have gotten the opportunities that I have, especially at such a young age, and I am incredibly excited for what the future has to offer.

 How I Got Here

 While growing up in Glendora, California, some of my favorite things to do included performing and learning different voices (for example, when I was in middle school, I learned how to do the voices of all the characters from homestarrunner).
 This continued even into high school, when I ran for Senior Class Secretary by doing an impression of George W. Bush (I lost, it was a conservative high school).
 During this upbringing, I also always had an interest in all things nerdy, whether that be anime, video games, table top gaming, film, etc. Then one day, my ideal career was realized.